All Episodes

 There's a picture of it.

-It is one it's a combination of cute and ugly.
+It's a combination of cute and ugly.

-It it looks as cute as a squirrel, except it does have a rat head or a mouse head.
+It looks as cute as a squirrel, except it does have a rat head or a mouse head.

 So now the challenge is to go trap some of these things and calculate how many of them still exist to tell whether the species is endangered.

-Uh Harvard, what do we talk about on this program?
+Harvard, what do we talk about on this program?

-Optimism, good cheer.
+Well, optimism, good cheer.

 Can't go to the library and find a book on how to fail because everybody knows how to do that.